jmmv-forestry/website/_posts/2015-06-06-get-a-handle-on-email-subscriptions.md

 ## Using address tags for email filtering

-The way to use address tags for better email subscription tracking is to use a new tag&mdash;hence a unique email address&mdash;for each service you subscribe to.
+The way to use address tags for better email subscription tracking is to use a new tag---hence a unique email address---for each service you subscribe to.

 For example: use `joe+medium@example.com` when registering for an account on Medium instead of the plain `joe@example.com` address.
 By doing this, any email sent by Medium to you would be _delivered to_ this special address regardless of the address Medium uses to send their correspondence _from_.